thingsboard/thingsboard.github.io/docs/paas/user-guide/basic-mqtt.md

 ```
 {: .copy-code}

-**Note** Script uses **mqtt.thingsboard.cloud** host and **1883** port and requires mosquitto clients library that you can install using the following command: **apt-get install mosquitto-clients**
+The above command uses **mqtt.thingsboard.cloud** host and **1883** port and requires mosquitto clients library that you can install using the following command: **apt-get install mosquitto-clients**

-* Authentication based on Username and Password.
+#### Authentication based on Username and Password.

 For this purpose, you should populate only Username and Password in the credentials form below.
 MQTT Clients will be able to connect with any client ID if they specify correct Username and Password.
 Password is optional;

 Let's review a simple command to upload temperature readings using MQTT Client username and password to ThingsBoard Cloud.
 See [MQTT API](/docs/{{docsPrefix}}reference/mqtt-api/) for more details.
 The command is using plain MQTT without TLS: